Broadcasting Services Act 1992: Foreign Ownership

-The '2 out of 3' rule
+The 2 out of 3 rule

-One of the central protections from the concentration of broadcasting companies is described as the '2 out of 3' rule which is defined in the act:'A person cannot control more than two of the regulated media platforms (commercial television, commercial radio and associated newspapers) in any commercial radio licence area.’In 2017, the rule was repealed from the act by the Turnbull Government.
+One of the central protections from the concentration of broadcasting companies is described as the '2 out of 3' rule which is defined in the Act:'A person cannot control more than two of the regulated media platforms (commercial television, commercial radio and associated newspapers) in any commercial radio licence area.'In 2017, the rule was repealed from the Act by the Turnbull government.
 The government argued that the media landscape 'in the face of digitisation' required Australian media to be able to grow unrestricted in order to maintain competitiveness against a growing demand for internet services to be integrated into traditional media platforms.

-The repeal led to the takeover of Fairfax Media by Nine Entertainment; two of Australia's largest broadcasting companies in television, radio and print media.
+The amendments led to the takeover of Fairfax Media by Nine Entertainment; two of Australia's largest broadcasting companies in television, radio and print media.
 The resulting merger of the companies was scrutinised for its damage to media diversity and independent investigative journalism in Australia.